Changissnz/selfinterest/README.md

 acknowledgment.
 It is a fact that the institution of family falls very short in many ways.
 The institution of family is the miniaturized version of a republican system; typically, the parents are the de facto representatives of family.
-It is rare for family to be able to produce and provide in adequacy, and it is impossible to produce and provide in full.
+It is rare for family to be able to produce and provide in adequacy, and it is impossible for them to produce and provide in full.
 Only a kind of prejudice emerges as a result past the physical livelihood, and the prejudice in practice almost always has a tribal representation to it.
 When the individual is failed by both the family and the state, there is problem for them there and problem that follows them forever.
 It is really a toss-up between the family and the state in terms of performance